VRGroupRWTH/DaVE/website/content/guide_content.md

 #### Changing the Containerized Environment ####

 If you find that you need an additional package not available in the provided container image, you can check whether this package is available in spack.
 If so, you can add it to the build configuration in the Dockerfile provided with each example.
 Then build the docker container.
-For errors during the build process consult the spack documentation [TODO link].
+For errors during the build process consult the [spack documentation](https://spack.readthedocs.io/en/latest/).

 ```Dockerfile
 [...]